jaewoosong/cse-korean-translation/caffe.berkeleyvision.org/gathered/examples/mnist.md

       top: "data"
       top: "label"
     }

-Specifically, this layer has name mnist, type data, and it reads the data from the given lmdb source.
+(Specifically, this layer has name `mnist`, type `data`, and it reads the data from the given lmdb source.
 We will use a batch size of 64, and scale the incoming pixels so that they are in the range [0,1).
 Why 0.00390625?
 It is 1 divided by 256.
-And finally, this layer produces two blobs, one is the data blob, and one is the label blob.
+And finally, this layer produces two blobs, one is the `data` blob, and one is the `label` blob.)

 ###Writing the Convolution Layer